D-an-W/model3emu-code-sinden/README.md

 This is a fork of [model3emu-code](https://www.supermodel3.com) to add native **Sinden** light gun support.

+It installs to its own "Model 3" Emulator section not the default Arcade location.

 It will attempt to track SVN commits.

 ### RetroPie package